What is the rotation system of voting rights on the ECB’s Governing Council?

 Which Governors have voting rights in a given month and which do not?

 Euro area countries are divided into groups according to the size of their economies and their financial sectors.
 To determine which national central bank Governor belongs to which group, a ranking was established.
 The Governors from countries ranked first to fifth – currently, Germany, France, Italy, Spain and the Netherlands – share four voting rights.
-All others (14 since Lithuania joined on 1 January 2015) share 11 voting rights.
+All others (15 since Croatia joined on 1 January 2023) share 11 voting rights.
 The Governors take turns using the rights on a monthly rotation.

 Could the new regime have been postponed?